Holidays Calendar for August 26, 2018

 • 1989 Died: Irving Stone (born Tannenbaum), American writer primarily known for his biographical novels of noted politicians, intellectuals and artists.

-• 1987 Died: Georg Wittig, German chemist who was awarded the 1979 Nobel Prize in Chemistry, sharing it with with Herbert Charles Brown.
+• 1987 Died: Georg Wittig, German chemist who was awarded the 1979 Nobel Prize in Chemistry, sharing it with Herbert Charles Brown.

-• 1980 Born: Chris Pine, American actor best known for his roles as James T. Kirk in the Star Trek reboot and Cinderella's Prince in Into the Woods.
+• 1980 Born: Chris Pine, American actor best known for his roles as James T. Kirk in the Star Trek reboot films and Cinderella's Prince in Into the Woods.

 • 1978 The Papal conclave of August 1978 elected Cardinal Albino Luciani as the new pope.
 Luciani took the pontifical name of John Paul I.